top of page

 Advisory Board

-Our Medical Advisory Board has 19 members from 10 intestinal rehabilitation and transplantation centers across the nation.
+Our Medical Advisory Board has 20 members from 11 intestinal rehabilitation and transplantation centers across the world.

 Website Members.png